Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/Set-AzNetworkInterface.md

   - `[Tag <IResourceTags>]`: Resource tags.
     - `[(Any) <String>]`: This indicates any property can be added to this object.
   - `[AppliedDnsServer <String[]>]`: If the VM that uses this NIC is part of an Availability Set, then this list will have the union of all DNS servers from all NICs that are part of the Availability Set.
 This property is what is configured on each of those VMs.
-  - `[DefaultSecurityRule <ISecurityRule[]>]`: The default security rules of network security group.
-    - `Access <SecurityRuleAccess>`: The network traffic is allowed or denied.
-Possible values are: 'Allow' and 'Deny'.
-    - `Direction <SecurityRuleDirection>`: The direction of the rule.
-The direction specifies if rule will be evaluated on incoming or outgoing traffic.
-Possible values are: 'Inbound' and 'Outbound'.
-    - `Protocol <SecurityRuleProtocol>`: Network protocol this rule applies to.
-Possible values are 'Tcp', 'Udp', and '*'.
-    - `[Id <String>]`: Resource ID.
-    - `[Description <String>]`: A description for this rule.
-Restricted to 140 chars.
-    - `[DestinationAddressPrefix <String>]`: The destination address prefix.
-CIDR or destination IP range.
-Asterisk '*' can also be used to match all source IPs.
-Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
-    - `[DestinationApplicationSecurityGroup <IApplicationSecurityGroup[]>]`: The application security group specified as destination.
-      - `[Id <String>]`: Resource ID.
-      - `[Location <String>]`: Resource location.
-      - `[Tag <IResourceTags>]`: Resource tags.
-    - `[DestinationPortRange <String>]`: The destination port or range.
-Integer or range between 0 and 65535.
-Asterisk '*' can also be used to match all ports.
-    - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
-    - `[Name <String>]`: The name of the resource that is unique within a resource group.
-This name can be used to access the resource.
-    - `[Priority <Int32?>]`: The priority of the rule.
-The value can be between 100 and 4096.
-The priority number must be unique for each rule in the collection.
-The lower the priority number, the higher the priority of the rule.
-    - `[PropertiesDestinationAddressPrefixes <String[]>]`: The destination address prefixes.
-CIDR or destination IP ranges.
-    - `[PropertiesDestinationPortRanges <String[]>]`: The destination port ranges.
-    - `[PropertiesSourceAddressPrefixes <String[]>]`: The CIDR or source IP ranges.
-    - `[PropertiesSourcePortRanges <String[]>]`: The source port ranges.
-    - `[ProvisioningState <String>]`: The provisioning state of the public IP resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
-    - `[SourceAddressPrefix <String>]`: The CIDR or source IP range.
-Asterisk '*' can also be used to match all source IPs.
-Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
-If this is an ingress rule, specifies where network traffic originates from.
-    - `[SourceApplicationSecurityGroup <IApplicationSecurityGroup[]>]`: The application security group specified as source.
-    - `[SourcePortRange <String>]`: The source port or range.
-Integer or range between 0 and 65535.
-Asterisk '*' can also be used to match all ports.
   - `[DnsServer <String[]>]`: List of DNS servers IP addresses.
 Use 'AzureProvidedDNS' to switch to azure provided DNS resolution.
 'AzureProvidedDNS' value cannot be combined with other IPs, it must be the only value in dnsServers collection.
   - `[EnableAcceleratedNetworking <Boolean?>]`: If the network interface is accelerated networking enabled.
   - `[EnableIPForwarding <Boolean?>]`: Indicates whether IP forwarding is enabled on this network interface.